 - Empower public policy knowledge and activism among WOCNCB certificants

-The WOCNCB Public Policy Committee is currently monitoring legislative and regulatory action that impacts certified wound, ostomy, continence, and foot care nurses.
+The WOCNCB Public Policy and Advocacy Committee is currently monitoring legislative and regulatory action that impacts certified wound, ostomy, continence, and foot care nurses.
 Committee members are regularly monitoring the following websites for important information on public policy impacting our specialties: